jamieernest/Proportional_Earth_Icons/index.md

 # Welcome to the guide to make proportional icons on Google Earth!
 In this guide I will cover how to make proportional icons in a KML icon in Google Earth.
-This is useful in multiple ways, such as visualizing bedload size in multiple locations (my use case), population data (check Credits, example of that is used here), and earthquake magnitude data.
+This is useful in multiple ways, such as visualizing bedload size in multiple locations (my use case), population data (check Credits, example of that is listed there), and earthquake magnitude data, as a few examples.

 ## Prerequisites:
 1. Download the template [here](https://github.com/jamieernest/Proportional_Earth_Icons/releases/download/1.0/water_of_leith_bedload_size_2021_4GGA.kml)